 In my last post I talked about the events leading up to the murder of my great grandfather Vincenzo Civitano.
-Most of the facts and details had not been passed down but they are slowly being discovered and uncovered.
+Most of the facts and details had not been passed down but they are slowly being uncovered.
 His wife, my great grandmother Nicoletta (Marvulli) was left a widow on Oct 12, 1909 at the age of 32 with 2 small children to raise.
 My grandfather Francesco/Frank, 2 years old and his sister Giuditta/Julia 3/12 months old.
-By the April 1910c Nicoletta and her small family had moved in with the sister of her husband, Giuditta/Julia Civitano married to Vito Simone, along with their 2 children, Mary, 2 and Rocco 9/12 months.
+By the April 1910 census, Nicoletta and her small family had moved in with the niece of her husband, Giuditta/Julia Civitano married to Vito Simone.
+They had two children, Mary, 2 and Rocco 9/12 months.
 Vito was a retail merchant in wood and coal and Nicoletta was also listed as working as an employee in the same industry.
 Before I go on with what happened to Nicoletta, Frank and Julia, I’d like to share just a little about Vincenzo’s brother Vitobino Luigi and his family who had also begun to immigrate here.

 Nicoletta, written as Nicola (seen often on documents) Marvulli was a witness for the marriage of Giuditta/Julia and Vito Simone.
 I like to believe a bond of friendship had been formed between these two which influenced the decision but more likely the decision may have been made by the family as a whole on where she should go.
 Nicoletta would remain in New York until the trial and then return to Grumo Appula.
 There she would remarry a man we believed named Nicholas Gisondi.